francisquinha/ROBO/wall/readme.txt

 Project developed for the ROBO curricular unit, MIEIC, FEUP.

-Wall following eactive robot using ROS and STDR_Simulator.
+Wall following reactive robot using ROS and STDR_Simulator.

-### Installation intructions:
+### Installation instructions:

 1. Configure a catkin workspace, let's call it catkin_ws
 2. Copy the wall folder to catkin_ws/src